robmasocco/AOS-TAG/ideas.md

 - Signals, interrupts, preemption and the like checks against deadlocks and similar problems.
 Remember that wait queues functions return *-ERESTARTSYS* when a signal was delivered.
 See our little golden screenshot from our course materials to know how signals work (and remember: they're usermode shit, you just return -EINTR).
 - Anything still marked as TODO here.
 - Load and unload scripts, that handle *insmod*, *rmmod* and possibly compilation accordingly.
+- Usermode header file and source file with stubs.
+Remember to set *errno* to zero before any call!
+- Hide debug audits with preprocessor directives.
 - Remember that we removed the wake-up loop.
 Check if that is necessary if there's any trouble with wake-ups.

 # EXTRAS